indexed-finance/docs/community/pool-faq.md

 If you opt for the first option above, you will _not_ have to pay the 2% swap fee - you are providing the underlying assets in the correct amounts, and will not trigger a swap within the pool to rebalance the weightings therein.

 In the latter two cases, the swap fee applies.
 This fee is designed to lessen the impact and frequency of arbitrageurs, and is distributed to liquidity providers of the pool - namely, the existing index token holders.
-This is how the simple act of holding an index token becomes a form of passive investment, over and above the value gained - or lost - based on the performance of the index assets themselves.
+This is how the simple act of holding an index token becomes a form of passive yield, over and above the value gained - or lost - based on the performance of the index assets themselves.

 Note that minting is a fairly gas-intensive operation, and is not recommended for small amounts - you may well end up paying as much (or more) in gas than you receive by way of index tokens.